Bank of Montreal: Sponsorships

-The Bank of Montreal has been a sponsor for different events and institutions.
 The bank is a founder and major sponsor of the Siminovitch Prize in Theatre, an annual award of $100,000 granted to a Canadian director, playwright, or designer.

-The bank is a sponsor of sports teams.
 The bank has been a sponsor of the Toronto FC of Major League Soccer since 2007 and of its home stadium named BMO Field at Exhibition Place.
 In 2010, BMO extended its agreement with the Toronto FC through the 2016 season.
 The bank is also a sponsor of the CF Montréal, announcing a five-year agreement to become lead sponsor and jersey sponsor on 14 June 2011.
 In addition, the bank is a sponsor of Los Angeles FC, with their stadium being named BMO Stadium since 2023.

-From at least 2007 through 2011, BMO was formerly the sponsor for the Toronto Maple Leafs and the Toronto Raptors.
+From at least 2007 through 2011, BMO was the sponsor for the Toronto Maple Leafs and the Toronto Raptors.
 In July 2008, BMO announced a one-year sponsorship of IndyCar team Newman/Haas/Lanigan Racing to appear on the No. 06 car of Graham Rahal in the first-ever IRL-sanctioned Canadian IndyCar race at Edmonton.
-The Bank of Montreal is also a sponsor for a number of sports events and programs.

 Since 1997, Bank of Montreal has been a major sponsor of Skate Canada, and is the title sponsor of the BMO Financial Group Canadian Championships, BMO Financial Group Skate Canada Junior Nationals, BMO Financial Group Skate Canada Challenges, BMO Financial Group Skate Canada Sectionals, and BMO Financial Group Skate Canada Synchronized Championships.
 It is also the presenting sponsor of the CanSkate Learn-to-Skate Program.

 In 2005, BMO Bank of Montreal became the title sponsor for the annual May marathon race staged by the Vancouver International Marathon Society.
 The current name is "BMO Bank of Montreal Vancouver Marathon".

+In 2025, Bank of Montreal became a major sponsor of the Northern Super League, the top women's soccer league in Canada.